melissamonk-NOAA/Vermilion_2021/doc/north.md

 using the Dirichlet-Multinomial likelihood, that includes and estimable parameter (theta) that scales the input sample size, was explored.
 However, all estimates of the ratio of
-$\theta/(1+\theta)$ were greater than 0.99, which indicates the models is trying to tune the sample size as large as possible.
+$\theta/(1+\theta)$ were greater than 0.99, which indicates the models is trying to tune the sample sizes unchanged.
 Given this result, the STAT chose not to further explore the Dirichlet-Multinomial data weighting.
 As a note, there is a bug in SS Version 3.30.16.00 that prevents the number of estimated weights from being larger than the number of fleets.
 This was fixed in SS Version 3.30.16.01 and this version was only used for exploration of the Dirichlet-Multinomial data weighting.